-- Four voting representatives from AVMA-recognized veterinary specialty organizations, chosen by the Veterinary Specialty Organizations Committee (VSOC) (section 3.AG). - Four voting representatives representing non-specialty AVMA members (section 3.E). - One voting liaison from the Association of American Veterinary Medical Colleges (AAVMC). - One voting liaison from the American Association of Veterinary State Boards (AAVSB). - One voting psychometrician. - One voting public member.
+- Four voting representatives from AVMA-recognized veterinary specialty organizations, chosen by the Veterinary Specialty Organizations Committee (VSOC) (section 3.AK). - Four voting representatives representing non-specialty AVMA members (section 3.F). - One voting liaison from the Association of American Veterinary Medical Colleges (AAVMC). - One voting liaison from the American Association of Veterinary State Boards (AAVSB). - One voting psychometrician. - One voting public member.

-3.E AMERICAN VETERINARY MEDICAL ASSOCIATION (AVMA)
+3.F AMERICAN VETERINARY MEDICAL ASSOCIATION (AVMA)

 The American Veterinary Medical Association (AVMA) is the USA's leading advocacy organization for the veterinary profession, striving to improve the health and well-being of animals, humans and the environment we share.
-The AVMA; develops positions on key issues and advocate for veterinarians, advancing their ability to provide crucial veterinary services; provide educational accreditation and certification programs that protect and elevate the quality of veterinary care; provides timely and relevant products and services that enhance AVMA members' opportunities for success and service and support them in protecting the health and welfare of animals in their care; educates the public on the important and varied types of work that veterinarians do to advance both animal and human health.
+The AVMA: develops positions on key issues and advocate for veterinarians, advancing their ability to provide crucial veterinary services; provides educational accreditation and certification programs that protect and elevate the quality of veterinary care; provides timely and relevant products and services that enhance AVMA members' opportunities for success and service and supports them in protecting the health and welfare of animals in their care; educates the public on the important and varied types of work that veterinarians do to advance both animal and human health.

-3.F AUTHORIZED AGENT
+3.G AUTHORIZED AGENT (AA)

-The authorized agent is the individual with administrative responsibility at a sponsoring institution (SI) that must verify that the named program director (PD) has the authority needed and will receive the support necessary for the residency training program (RTP) to succeed.
-The authorized agent may be the department head if the RTP is in a university or an owner or officer of the company if the RTP is in a private practice.
-Each year, upon renewal of the RTP, the authorized agent must provide signed support in the form of a completed authorized agent letter that documents the ongoing support of each RTP.
+The authorized agent (AA) is the individual with administrative responsibility at a sponsoring institution (SI) that must verify that the named program director (PD) has the authority needed and will receive the support necessary for the residency training program (RTP) to succeed.
+The AA may be the department head if the RTP is in a university or an owner or officer of the company if the RTP is in a private practice.
+Each year, upon renewal of the RTP, the AA must provide signed support in the form of a completed AA letter that documents the ongoing support of each RTP.

-3.G BOARD CERTIFIED / BOARD CERTIFICATION
+3.H BOARD-CERTIFIED / BOARD-CERTIFICATION

-In the context of this Manual, board-certified refers to a veterinary specialist that is a Diplomate and member in good-standing of an ABVS or EBVS registered veterinary specialty and/or registered veterinary specialty organization.
-Board-certification is the process by which said Diplomate and member of the ABVS or EBVS registered veterinary specialty and/or registered veterinary specialty organization became board-certified.
+In the context of this Manual, Board-Certified refers to a veterinary specialist that is a Diplomate and member in good standing of an ABVS or European Board of Veterinary Specialties (EBVS) registered veterinary specialty and/or registered veterinary specialty organization.
+In the context of this Manual, Board-Certification is the process by which said Diplomate and member of the ABVS or EBVS registered veterinary specialty and/or registered veterinary specialty organization became Board-Certified.

-3.H BOARD OF REGENTS (BOR)
+3.I BOARD OF REGENTS (BOR)